-- Prerequisites: The course is constructed on the assumption that students have achieved the outcomes of the Mathematics 5.2 course.
-Students who completed the Mathematics 5.3 course could also consider this course. - Exclusions: Students may not study any other Stage 6 Mathematics course in conjunction with Mathematics Standard.
+Prerequisites: The course is constructed on the assumption that students have achieved the outcomes of the Mathematics 5.2 course.
+Students who completed the Mathematics 5.3 course could also consider this course.

 The Year 11 Mathematics Standard course, the Year 12 Mathematics Standard 2 course and the Year 12 Mathematics Standard 1 course are designed to promote the development of knowledge, skills and understanding in areas of mathematics that have direct application to the broad range of human activity, including a range of post-school pathways requiring a variety of mathematical and statistical techniques.